 Note: If no one locally has the passwords associated with those site logons, please contact support.

-- Repeat steps 1 and 2 for any other sites on the system.
+- Repeat step 1 for any other sites on the system.

 Setting an Alias for the Web Pages